Ludlow: Walking

-Diamond Bus, Lugg Valley Travel and Minsterley Motors operate bus services.

-There is also a Park and Ride service, route 722, operated by Minsterley Motors.

 Culture

 Festivals and fairs

 The now-defunct Ludlow Festival was held annually from 1960, during June and July each year.
 An open area within the castle served as the stage and backdrop for various Shakespearean plays, while a number of supporting events at various venues included classical and pop/rock concerts, varied musicians, lecture talks from public figures, and entertainers.
 The 54-year-old Festival which had been "loss-making" collapsed in 2014 due to "financial troubles".
 Organisers said it was "simply not commercially viable".

-The Medieval Christmas Fayre continues to take place in Ludlow, during late November, again centred on Ludlow Castle and the market square.
+The Medieval Christmas Fayre continued to take place until 2019, the Covid 19 pandemic meant that the 2020 and 2021 Fayres couldn’t go ahead.
+It was set up for 2022 but a storm caused damage the night before and meant it was cancelled at last minute.
+The financial impact meant that the festival organisers folded.